oscdoctest/Qi-Docs/docs/QiView_information.rst

 a target property that it cannot map to, the property is added and configured with a default value.

-To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiVeiw’s Properties collection.
+To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView’s Properties collection.

 QiView